milesj/transit/readme.md

 ## Features ##

 * Easily upload a file into the local file system
-* Basic support for file moving and renaming
+* Basic support for file moving and renaming through `File`
 * Overwrite protection and file name filtering
 * Import a file from a remote location, local file system path or an input stream
-* Transform and alter a file by running a Transformer on it
+* Transform and alter a file by running a `Transformer` on it
-* Create new files based off an original file by using Transformers
+* Create new files based off an original file by using transformers
-* Transport to or delete a file from Amazon S3 or Glacier
+* Transport to or delete a file from Amazon S3 or Glacier using a `Transporter`
-* Validate files and images using a defined set of rules
+* Validate files and images using a defined set of rules using a `Validator`
-* Support for extending built in Transporters, Transformers and Validators
+* Support for extending built in transporters, transformers and validators
+* Exif reading support through `File` and orientation fixing through `ExifTransformer`

 ## Documentation ##